A Complete Parents’ Guide for Internet Safety

 When someone uses emails to try and trick people into clicking on malicious links and attachments, cyber-security professionals call it phishing.
 When, with text messages, the practice is smishing.
 Cybercriminals devise these emails and texts to target kids, once again because of their innocence.
 They always keep a close eye on sites popular among kids and teens.

 There is no delete key on the Internet.
 Anything and everything your child posts will stay there forever.
 Kids are unaware of the social boundaries and, as such, may end up posting inaccurate content or private information, which can initiate troubles later on.
 Some might fall victim to blackmailing and go into an awful depression.
 Sometimes, cybercriminals may exploit their good nature because of an honest mistake they did online.

-A kid victim to schoolyard bullying will have bruises, tears, and a teacher note in their hand.
+A kid victim of schoolyard bullying will have bruises, tears, and a teacher note in their hand.
 You can deal with that.
-But it is not the same case when they fall victim to cyber trouble.
+But it is not the same case when they fall victim to internet trouble.
 These are much more sinister and very hard-to-spot.

 - Deleting accounts

 It almost always means that your kid is getting bullied online.
 Since they do not have any countermeasures, they opt to delete their accounts.
 It can hinder their socialization capabilities.

 The less eating and less sleeping kid is almost a victim of cyberbullying.
 If they seem to be startled by a phone call now and then, it is time for you to talk and find out what is bothering them.

 Isolation is a terrible clinical indicator that your kid got victimized on the Internet.
 You need to give your kids internet safety.
 Whenever they are coping themselves up in their room, be sure to check on their internet activities.
 Better yet, get them to ease up with you and listen to their misfortunes.